arcunique/ExoTransit/README.md

-ExoTransit is a Python package for retrieval of the properties of an exoplanet by modeling its transit light curves using Markov chain Monte Carlo technique on the basis of the transit model of Eric & Agol (2002).
-The code also allows simultaneous modeling of correlated noise with Gaussian process (GP) regression.
-The code also allows users to detrend the light curves simultaneously by choosing arbitrary detrending variables and trend functions.
+ExoTransit is a Python package for retrieval of the properties of an exoplanet by modeling its transit light curves using Markov chain Monte Carlo technique on the basis of the transit model of [Mandel & Agol (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...580L.171M%2F/abstract) and their [transit light curve routines](https://www.lpl.arizona.edu/~ianc/python/transit.html).
+This package also allows users to simultaneous model the correlated noise with Gaussian process (GP) regression as well as detrend the light curves by choosing arbitrary trend functions and arguments.

-One of the greatest fetaure of the code is that it has option for monitoring the progress of walkers over iterations.
+One of the greatest features of the package is real-time visualization of the retrieval process by monitoring the progress of walkers, dynamic corner plots, and auto-correlation time of the samples over the iterations.
+This allows users to control the process manually or opt for automatic completion by choosing a convergence criterion, or the maximum number of iterations.
-Also users can set the program to stop automatically by calculating the auto-correlation time.

 Author
 ------